 To encourage coordinated marketing of the region

 To offer grants and travel support for projects that express our vision

 To help improve the quality of tourist services in the region

 To promote knowledge sharing, product development and innovation

 NATA offers grants in two areas.
 They are:

-NATA is also the main host of VNTM, the annual trade show for the tourism industry in the West Nordic countries.
-VNTM has been running since 1986; responsibility for holding the event rotates between the three countries.
-Find out more about VNTM, where it is taking place next and how you can take part.
+NATA is also the main host of VESTNORDEN, the annual trade show for the tourism industry in the West Nordic countries.
+VESTNORDEN has been running since 1986; responsibility for holding the event rotates between the three countries.
+Find out more about VESTNORDEN, where it is taking place next and how you can take part.

 Established in 2006, NATA combines the previous organisations VNTB (West Nordic Tourist Board), SAMIK (a Greenland/Iceland tourist co-operation) and FITUR (an Iceland/Faroe islands co-operation).

 Since 2011, NATA‘s administrative base has been in Tórshavn, on the Faroe Islands.